fdmarcin/MagInkDash-updated/README.md

 - **Battery Life**:

   As with similar battery powered devices, the biggest question is the battery life.
 I'm currently using a 1500mAh battery on the Inkplate 10 and based on current usage, it should last me around 3-4 months.
 With the 3000mAh that comes with the manufacturer assembled Inkplate 10, we could potentially be looking at 6-8 month battery life.
 With this crazy battery life, there are much more options available.
 Perhaps solar power for unlimited battery life?
 Or reducing the refresh interval to 15 or 30min to increase the information timeliness?

 - **Calendar and Weather**:

   I'm currently displaying calendar events and weather forecast for current day and the upcoming two days.
   No real reason other than the desire to know what my weekend looks like on a Friday, and therefore helping me to better plan my weekend.
   Unfortunately, if you have a busy calendar with numerous events on a single day, the space on the dashboard is consumed very quickly.
   If so, you might wish to modify the code to reduce/limit the number of days/events to be displayed by setting `"numCalDaysToShow"` in `config.json` to a different value.
-- **OpenAI ChatGPT**:

-  AI is everywhere now.
-  There's a section in the dashboard to retrieve ChatGPT responses via OpenAI's API (free but you have to spend minimum 5 USD on credit).
-  So far I'm using it to retrieve factoids on animals, historical figures, notable events, countries, world records, etc.
-  The prompts fed to ChatGPT can certainly be customised, so please knock yourself out and think of the most outrageous things you can put on your dashboard.
-  Note that you might have to test and adjust the prompts/parameters, else ChatGPT might return fairly repetitive responses, for example, on Abraham Lincoln, Rosa Parks, Martin Luther King.
 - **Telegram Bot**:

   Although the battery life is crazy long on the Inkplate 10, I still wish to be notified when the battery runs low.